apinizer/management-api-docs/02-api-reference/05-policies/policies/policy-api-call.md

   - Requires `capacity` and `ttl` when enabled
   - Cache key can be based on variable (e.g., Authorization header)
 - **mTLS**:
-  - Requires `certificateId` when `certificateEnabled: true`
+  - Requires `certificateName` when `certificateEnabled: true`
+  - Certificate name is resolved to certificate ID automatically
-  - Certificate must be configured in KeyStore
+  - Certificate must be configured in Certificate Store (project or global)
+  - Certificate is searched first in project, then in global certificates
 - **Request Transformation**:
   - Use `bodyContentBeforeCall` with variable placeholders (e.g., `${userId}`)
   - Variables are replaced at runtime